 This is one of the easiest things to do in the area because practically anywhere you drive is scenic.
-Here are some of the best drives, and for a more detailed view, check out our guides to Scenic Drives in Great Smoky Mountains National Park and also the best Scenic Drives and Easy Hikes in the Smoky Mountains.
+Here are some of the best drives, and for a more detailed view, check out our guides to Scenic Drives in Great Smoky Mountains National Park and also the best Scenic Drives in the Smoky Mountains.

 Some of the more special roads and places include Newfound Gap out on Hwy 441 to the south of Gatlinburg, and the drive to Elkmont to the west.

 A western drive along Little River Road: Filled With Scenic Wonders will take you past the Metcalf Bottoms picnic area, then past the Sinks and Meigs Falls, all worth stopping to look at, and on to Townsend and the entrance to Cades Cove.
 This is the Quiet Side of the Smoky Mountains, so called, and deserving of the name.
 Check our our guide to Wears Valley Cabins in this area.

 If you continue past Townsend on to Walland, this takes you to the Foothills Parkway, only recently completed.
 This highway offers stunning views of the Smoky Mountains at any time of the year.
 You can drive it east to Wears Valley and either keep on to Pigeon Forge or cut south back into the national park, and Fighting Creek Gap Road to Sugarlands visitor center.
 From Sugarlands, head back into Gatlinburg, or get on the Gatlinburg Bypass to avoid the strip and stay in the scenery of nature to Pigeon Forge.